awsdocs/amazon-athena-user-guide/doc_source/querying-hudi.md

 + Working with streaming data from sensors and other Internet of Things \(IoT\) devices that require specific data insertion and update events\.
 + Implementing a [change data capture \(CDC\) system](https://en.wikipedia.org/wiki/Change_data_capture)\.

-Data sets managed by Hudi are stored in S3 using open storage formats\.
+Data sets managed by Hudi are stored in Amazon S3 using open storage formats\.
 Currently, Athena can read compacted Hudi datasets but not write Hudi data\.
-Athena uses Apache Hudi version 0\.8\.0, subject to change\.
-For more information about this Hudi version, see [Release 0\.8\.0 \(docs\)](https://hudi.apache.org/releases/release-0.8.0) on the Apache website\.
+Athena supports up to Hudi version 0\.8\.0 with Athena engine version 2, and Hudi version 0\.10\.1 with Athena engine version 3\.
+This is subject to change\.
+Athena cannot guarantee read compatibility with tables that are created with later versions of Hudi\.
+For information about Athena engine versioning, see [Athena engine versioning](engine-versions.md)\.
+For more information about Hudi features and versioning, see the [Hudi documentation](https://hudi.apache.org/docs/overview) on the Apache website\.

 ## Hudi dataset table types<a name="querying-hudi-hudi-dataset-table-types"></a>